-An SR-22 is not an insurance policy; it’s simply a financial responsibility form proving that you have insurance coverage.
+Although it’s often referred to as SR-22 insurance, an SR-22 is not an insurance policy; it’s simply a financial responsibility form proving that you have insurance coverage.
 An SR-22 is filed with your state by your insurance company and certifies that you carry the minimum liability coverage on your car insurance policy.
 If you do not own a motor vehicle, you must purchase “non-owners” liability coverage.
 If you’re not currently insured, this could cause your driving privileges to be revoked.

 An SR-22 must be submitted from the home office of the insurance company.
 The issuing insurance company must be authorized to write financial responsibility insurance in your state and have a “power of attorney” on file in your state.
 Our office maintains a listing of authorized agents and companies.

-Do I need an SR-22?
+Do I Need an SR-22?

 An SR-22 requirement can be issued by the state or a judge and is usually required for three consecutive years.
-SR-22, or high risk auto insurance, can be required of drivers for a variety of reasons, including:
+SR-22, or high-risk auto insurance, can be required of drivers for a variety of reasons, including:

 - Driving without auto insurance